ModelEngineering/ExtendedFitter/docs/source/index.rst

-..
-ExtendedFitter documentation master file, created by sphinx-quickstart on Sun Jul 10 20:15:14 2022.
+.. fitterpp documentation master file, created by sphinx-quickstart on Sun Jul 10 20:15:14 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to ExtendedFitter's documentation!
+Welcome to fitterpp's documentation!
 ==========================================

-ExtendedFitter extends the capabilities of ``lmfit`` in several ways:
+fitterpp (pronounced "fitter plus plus") extends the capabilities of ``lmfit`` in several ways:

 1. ensures that the parameters reported have the smallest residual sum of squares;